 Taiwanese Television Shows

 For Steve McQueen’s second performance, he was a special guest in a three-part series about learning Mandarin.
 Steve McQueen was given a life-changing Mandarin name that gave him the power to conquer the Asian market.
-The show served as a fascinating commentary on globalization.
+The show served as a commentary on globalization.
 How does technology allow viral celebrities to break through physical boundaries?
 Does international influence equate to power?

 The performance on LIPP.TV begins at 01:59:29 and ends at 02:16:47.